purechilab/newstack_cdw/README.md

-# Newstack_demo Repository
+# Newstack_cdw Repository

-This repo has scripts to spin up Newstack Demo in an Ubuntu 20.04 lab
+This repo has scripts to spin up Newstack Demo in an VM or Baremetal Ubuntu 20.04 lab

 It currently includes Anisible, Kubernetes, PSO and PSO explorer.

-Many thanks are due to Brian Kuebler , Chris Crow for the original test drive idea, as well as all the ansible yaml files.
+Many thanks are due to Brian Kuebler & Chris Crow from Pure Storage for the original test drive idea, as well as all the ansible yaml files.

 ### Requirements
 You will need a Ubuntu 20.04 install.

 The prereqs for this eviornment are as follows

-Server VM has to have at least 1 Nic connected to the Lan/Wan and 1 NIC connected to your iSCSI network
+Server VM has to have at least 1 NIC connected to the Lan/Wan and 1 NIC connected to your iSCSI network

 Access to at least 1 Pure FA running Purity 5.3 or higher (can be physical or VM)